remiteeple/your-first-minute-on-a-server/README.md

 RhostsRSAAuthentication no
 RSAAuthentication yes

-# Prevent SSH tunnelling other ports
+# Prevent SSH tunneling other ports
 AllowTcpForwarding no
 X11Forwarding no